 Make a perfect moving checklist

-It’s the time, you’re about to move!
-While you’re looking forward to starting a new chapter in your life, you are certainly not that much excited about moving itself.
-It can be a really tough job, with all the things that need to be done and sorted out, it’s hardly an enjoyable process.
+It’s time − you’re about to move!
+While you’re looking forward to starting a new chapter in your life, you are certainly not that much excited about moving.
+It can be a really tough job, sometimes even downright boring.
+With all the things that need to be done and sorted out, it’s hardly an enjoyable process.
 You need to go through all your belongings and decide what to keep and what to leave behind, you need to manage all your utilities and subscription plans, you should find out more about your new neighborhood… Hold on!
-The worst thing you can do is just going through all of that without any plan or systematic approach.
+The worst thing you can do is just go through all of that without any plan or systematic approach.
 You should start right.
 You should start with a moving checklist!
 Read on to learn how to make a perfect moving checklist.

 How do you write a moving checklist?

 Remember, when making a checklist it’s all about a systematic approach to the issue at hand.
-You’re making your checklist to sort things out and you need to go through all the steps in an orderly manner.
+You’re making your checklist to sort things out.
+You need to go through all the steps in an orderly manner.
 So keep in mind that this is your game plan, this is what will help you stay organized and avoid getting overwhelmed.
 A moving checklist serves to track progress and not let anything be overlooked and not taken care of.
 It should include every single task, from smaller ones like getting packing supplies to the most important ones like finding top-rated NYC movers.
-When you want to create a moving checklist, you should first divide it into the three main phases: before the move, packing and upon arrival.
+When you want to create a moving checklist, you should first divide it into the three main phases: before the move, packing, and upon arrival.

 Before the move